sugarlabs/turtleblocksjs/guide/README.md

 By combining multiple turtles and passing arguments to actions, we can have some more fun with paint.
-In the example below, the paint action uses arg 1 and arg 2 to reflect the mouse coordinates about the y and x axes.
+In the example below, the paint action uses *Arg 1* and *Arg 2* to reflect the mouse coordinates about the y and x axes.
 The result is that the painting is reflected into all four quadrants.